-More than a third of U.S. adults prescribed opioids in 2015
+More than a third of US adults prescribed opioids in 2015

 About 5 percent of U.S. adults were misusing opioids by not following a doctor's orders.
 Misuse could range from not using the drugs as directed or using the them without a prescription.

 The researchers also estimate that about 1 percent of adults, or about 1.9 million Americans, had an opioid use disorder.
-A person with a use disorder may experience withdrawal when they stop opioids, for example.

 Opioid misuse and use disorders were more common among people with lower family incomes, without health insurance or without jobs.